learn-co-curriculum/reading-ios-creating-custom-class/README.md

 @end
 ```

-You may notice that library was imported using angle brackets (`<` `>`) while the individual header file was imported using double quotes (`"` `"`).
-This is a standard syntax for distinction: each library has its own library header file that simply contains all of the header files for every class in the library.
+You may have noticed that the library was imported using angle brackets (`<` `>`) while the individual header file was imported using double quotes (`"` `"`).
+This is a standard syntax for distinction: code specifically belonging to the current application (i.e. code that you wrote) is imported using double quotes (`"` `"`), while code *not* specific to the current application (i.e. code that you *didn't* write) is imported using angle brackets (`<` `>`).

+**Advanced:** *Each library has its own library header file (with no associated implementation file) that simply contains all of the header files for every class in the library.
+So, to import the entire framework in it's entirety, the library header is used instead of individual class headers because they often have dependencies on other classes within their native library.*

 So, in order for our `FISAppDelegate` class to have knowledge of the `FISWarship` class, we'll need to import the `FISWarship.h` header file into the `FISAppDelegate.m` implementation file.